 Some customers always look for bargains and sales, while some get most excited about new arrivals.
 In order for us to identify these preferences and tendencies, we need to have a broad set of data about each customer, such as their demographic characteristics and purchase history.
 This data must be integrated from multiple systems, cleansed and matched, in order to allow for segmentation models, predictions and recommendation engines to produce reliable results.

 That said, we should make sure we know the difference between the sets of data we work with, to come to the holistic, 360° view of our customers.
 Most data used for profile creation, segmentation and predictive modeling is historical data, and therefore these processes are non-real-time by nature.
 We call them “Slow Data”.
 Real-time engagement using live signals is what we call “Fast Data”.
-Both kinds serve us for different purposes, and they go hand-in-hand.
+Both kinds serve us for different purposes, and they go hand-in-hand as part of a Lambda Architecture.
 In this piece, we will clarify how to use these two sets of data.

 Nice and slow